AlfaSierra92/signalstats1090/README.md

   showing the distribution of messages by distance and bearing.
 - **RSSI/Distance Ratio**: Displays the ratio of RSSI to distance for each bearing segment.
+- **Mode-S Messages Type**: Displays the type of Mode-S messages received in the current day.
+- **ADS-B Messages Type**: Displays the type of ADS-B messages received in the current day.

 ![Screenshot](https://github.com/clemensv/signalstats1090/blob/main/media/screenshot.jpeg?raw=true)